-Using a Microwave to Toast Nuts or Coconut is a how-to guide for toasting nuts such as almonds and pecans (and coconut, too) in a microwave oven.
+Using a Microwave to Toast Pecans and Other Nuts a how-to guide for toasting nuts such as almonds and pecans (and coconut, too) in a microwave oven.
 It’s so easy and quick!

 When a recipe calls for toasted nuts, it’s easy to be tempted to skip the toasting and just dump them straight into your cake or cookie dough.
 But it turns out that using the microwave to toast nuts or coconut is quick and easy, especially when you only need a small amount.
 The flavor difference is worth the trouble.